 - In Little Kings Story, the names of the princesses are plant-related: Scarlet Bouquet, Shizukanote , Martel Daisy, Apricot, Spumoninote , Ferne and Pine.
 The non-princess you can take with you to the end is Verde, meaning "green", a color commonly associated with plants.

 - The Spriggs from Beyond the Canopy.
 Bramble, Glade, Elmsly, Stump, Redwood, Thistle...
 The only exception appears to be the protagonist, Glenn.

 - "Glen", however, is a synonym for glade, in the sense of a woodland clearing.

 - Female Kayoss in L's Empire do this, apparently as tribute to their first queen, who had power over plants (among other things).

-- In King of the Hill, Bill Dauterive's seductive cousin and cousins-in-law are named Rose, Lily, and Violetta.
+- In King of the Hill, Bill Dauterive's seductive cousins-in-law and cousin are named Rose, Lily, and Violetta.
 (For additional theming, each wears a color suggestive of the flower she is named for.)

 - Blossom and Buttercup from The Powerpuff Girls.
 Interestingly enough, Bubbles is the Odd Name Out.

 - My Little Pony: Friendship Is Magic has a trio of flower-themed Recurring Extras that panic over such things as a zebra visiting the town and a stampede of bunnies.
 They are named Flower Wishes (Daisy), Roseluck, and Lily Valley.